-Ratings represent risk relative to the continuous United States.
+Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in Baltimore exposed to these hazards.
 See hazard sections below and check your address for details.

 Precipitation risk in Baltimore, MD is extreme.
 Heat risk is very high.
 Drought risk is high.
 About 15% of buildings in Baltimore, MD are at risk of flooding, and the risk level for these buildings is significant.
 About 17% of buildings in Baltimore, MD are at risk of wildfire, and the risk level for these buildings is relatively low.

 Fire and flood risk can vary significantly for individual properties within a city.
 Check your address for detailed heat, storm, fire, drought, and flood risk through 2050.

 The amount of precipitation during the most extreme days in Baltimore is projected to increase.